What Are Gas Fees in Crypto?

 Ethereum and Bitcoin have fees associated with their transactions, but how these fees are calculated and used slightly differs.

-As we mentioned before, Ethereum's fee is called "gas fee."
-Gas fees are used to measure the computational effort needed to make a transaction or execute a smart contract on the Ethereum blockchain.
+As we mentioned before, Ethereum's fee is called a "gas fee."
+Gas fees measure the computational effort needed to make a transaction or execute a smart contract on the Ethereum blockchain.

 - Ethereum gas fees are paid for the computational effort needed to execute operations on the Ethereum network.